cognizone/vinz-clortho/README.md

 - Content-Type
 - User-Agent

-After the proxied request, following response headers will be send back to the client:
+After the proxied request, following response headers will be sent back to the client:
 - Content-Type

+In the example above `Access-Control-Allow-Headers: *` will be added to the response of secondRoute in case the filter matches.
+The filter should be a spel expression that returns a boolean.
+In this example (`#{[request].getHeader('Origin') != null}`) the header will be set if the original request contains an `Origin` header.